-The research featured highlight important learning related to expanding arts engagement and other topics important to the sector.
+The research featured highlight important learning on expanding arts engagement and other important topics.

 To help nonprofits understand the variety of Californians engaged in arts experiences, the Capturing Information on Arts Participants toolkit outlines five key steps.
 Each is defined and supported with practical information; together these steps form a framework for planning and implementing information-gathering techniques.

 In the face of changing demographics and shifts in arts participation, many arts nonprofits are experimenting and discovering new ways to engage Californians typically underserved by arts organizations.
 Emerging Lessons and Implications from the Exploring Engagement Fund presents seven lessons and related practical tips distilled from the early implementation of Fund projects.

 The Next Gen Arts Leadership Initiative was established to promote the leadership development of younger professionals (age 18 to 35) in California’s arts community.
 This brief offers highlights from a 2012 assessment to document the process of building the initiative and to identify early lessons that could inform ongoing discussions about the initiative and future of the arts field.

 The projects funded through the Arts Innovation Fund are in some sense a representative sample of how major arts organizations are responding to that imperative, and how sustainable their efforts are, both programmatically and economically.
 The report analyzes a broad spectrum of grantees and presents six recommendations that emerge, both for nonprofit institutions and for funders like the Irvine Foundation who support arts organizations.

 This report reveals new data about the employment characteristics, career aspirations and needs, and other factors that may prevent emerging arts leaders from staying in California’s nonprofit arts field.
 More than 1,300 arts administrators in California between the ages of 18 and 35 were surveyed for the report to better prepare and retain emerging arts professionals for future leadership positions in the arts.